David Doyle: Personal life

 Doyle was married twice.
 In 1956 he married his first wife, Rachael, with whom he had a daughter, Leah (born 1961).
 Rachael died in 1968 after falling from a staircase.
 The next year, while in a revival of the play South Pacific, Doyle met Anne Nathan, a singer dancer, and they married a short time later.

 Death

 Doyle died in Los Angeles, California, of a heart attack on February 26, 1997, at age 67.

+The Season 5 Rugrats episode "Lady Luck" (Doyle's last episode voicing Grandpa Lou) aired posthumously in November of that year, and was dedicated to his memory.